kurotakazuki/old-floaout/README.md

 ## License

-Expect modify or derive from these formats specification, anyone can use or create these formats for whatever you want.
+- Expect modify or derive from these formats specification, anyone can use or create these formats for whatever you want.
+- these formats = { Blower, Bubble, Floaout }